ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 However, whilst the program is waiting for the results of that statement, it can continue and execute another statement whilst it is waiting for the results of previous statements.

-Once the results of previous statements are ready, the program then processes the results at that point.
+Once the results of previous statements are ready, the program can then process the results.

-So the big difference is that there is much less blocking, the program can continue executing even if it is waiting for something.
+The program continues until all the results have been returned and processed.

 ## Slide 10

-The big takeaway from the previous two slides is that if a program is dealing with a lot input/output (that's the database calls, file reads, API calls or other computationally expensive operations), then this can be quite inefficient, as the program is basically idling whilst waiting for the I/O to complete.
+The big takeaway from the previous two slides is that if a program is dealing with a lot of database calls, file reads or writes, API calls, which we can collectively call 'input/output' operations, then the sync approach can be quite inefficient, as the program is basically idling whilst waiting for the I/O to complete.

 Whilst the performance of hardware has massively improved, the speed of programming languages has not kept pace.

-Async programming takes advantage of these circumstances, by maximising CPU usage and minimising I/O.
+Async programming aims to take advantage of these circumstances, by maximising CPU usage and minimising I/O.

 ## Slide 11